• Skip to primary navigation

 Jump to Recipe

-A delicious, moist and simple apple cake recipe made with a classic butter cake base, layers of fresh apple slices, and a sweet and crunchy flaked almond topping.
+A delicious, moist and easy apple cake recipe made with a classic butter cake base, layers of fresh apple slices, and a sweet and crunchy flaked almond topping.

-When it comes to cake recipes, it doesn't get any easier or more delicious than this apple cake!
-Think... layers of sliced fresh apples and sweet butter cake, topped with crunchy flaked almonds.
+When it comes to my favourite cake recipes, they don't get any easier or more delicious than this delicious apple cake!
+Think... layers of sliced fresh apples and sweet butter cake topped with crunchy, sweet and caramelised flaked almonds.

 Easy German Apple Cake Recipe

 Apple cake (known as apfelkuchen) is a beloved favourite recipe in Germany.
-The flavour of the sweet cake is perfectly balanced with the slices of fresh apple making it popular to serve as a coffee cake or simple dessert.
+The flavour of the sweet cake is perfectly balanced with the slices of fresh apple, making it popular as a coffee cake or a simple dessert.

-And while this cake may look fancy, it couldn't be easier to make and is completely fool-proof (perfect for beginner bakers).
+And while this apple cake may look fancy and rather elegant, it couldn't be easier to make and is completely fool-proof (perfect for beginner bakers).

 In Germany, it is most common for this cake to be served in the afternoon for “coffee and cake” time (kaffee und kuchen).